 Carrie is nothing if not tenacious, so she decided that if there wasn’t a complete, respectful resource for women shooters…she’d create one herself.
 That’s how The Well Armed Woman began.

 Carrie heard from a lot of her readers that while they wanted to go out and train with their firearms (as every gun owner should), a lot of them felt intimidated or condescended to when they actually went to the range.

-Ever the problem solver, Carrie started The Well Armed Woman Chapter Program in response, a program that provided a means for women to meet with and train other women in firearms use
+Ever the problem solver, Carrie started the Armed Women of America in response.
+This program provided a means for women to meet with and train other women.

 It now offers 372 chapters across 49 states, with new chapters added all the time.